 Poolesville Elementary School

-- Poolesville Elementary School's student population of 420 students has grown by 6% over five school years.
+- Poolesville Elementary School's student population of 448 students has stayed relatively flat over five school years.

 - The teacher population of 25 teachers has stayed relatively flat over five school years.

 - Poolesville Elementary School is ranked within the top 30% of all 1,359 schools in Maryland (based off of combined math and reading proficiency testing data) for the 2017-18 school year.